sungho91/Laghos/README.md

-Administration) responsible for the planning and preparation of a [capable exascale ecosystem](https://exascaleproject.org/what-is-exascale), including software, applications, hardware, advanced system engineering and early testbed platforms, in support of the nation’s exascale computing imperative.
+Administration) responsible for the planning and preparation of a [capable exascale ecosystem](https://exascaleproject.org/what-is-exascale), including software, applications, hardware, advanced system engineering and early testbed platforms, in support of the nation’s exascale computing imperative. -->

 ## Characteristics

-The problem that Laghos is solving is formulated as a big (block) system of ordinary differential equations (ODEs) for the unknown (high-order) velocity, internal energy and mesh nodes (position).
-The left-hand side of this system of ODEs is controlled by *mass matrices* (one for velocity and one for energy), while the right-hand side is constructed from a *force matrix*.
+The problem that Laghost is solving is formulated as a big (block) system of ordinary differential equations (ODEs) for the unknown (high-order) velocity, internal energy, stress and mesh nodes (position).
+The left-hand side of this system of ODEs is controlled by *mass matrices* (one for velocity and one for energy and stress), while the right-hand side is constructed from a *force matrix*.

-Laghos supports two options for deriving and solving the ODE system, namely the *full assembly* and the *partial assembly* methods.
+Laghost supports two options for deriving and solving the ODE system, namely the *full assembly* and the *partial assembly* methods.
 Partial assembly is the main algorithm of interest for high orders.
 For low orders (e.g. 2nd order in 3D), both algorithms are of interest.